levandyck/levandyck.github.io/_news/announcement_9.md

 related_posts: false
 ---

-At another CAOs workshop in Rovereto, I presented initial results of an exciting new project on investigating face and body selectivity in deep neural networks.
+At CAOs in Rovereto, I presented initial results of an exciting new project investigating face and body selectivity in DNNs and visual cortex.